upbound/docs/content/xp-arch-framework/interface-integrations/platform-continuity.md

 ## Disaster Recovery

-[Velero](https://velero.io/) is a popular open source solution in the Kubernetes ecosystem to safel perform backup and restore operations against Kubernetes cluster resources.
-We recommend using Velero as the key ingredient for how to do disaster recovery with your Crossplane control planes.
+[Velero](https://velero.io/) is a popular open source solution in the Kubernetes ecosystem to safely perform backup and restore operations against Kubernetes cluster resources.
+We recommend using Velero in any disaster recovery plan for your Crossplane control planes.
 We will cover best practices for using Velero in the context of Crossplane.

 ### In the context of Crossplane